 - Under System settings, click on Sound on the right side

-- Now try to play the music file again on Media Player app and see.
+- Now try to play the music file again on the Media Player app and see.

 It should work!

-2] Restart Media Player app and your computer
+2] Restart the Media Player app and your computer

 3] Use Windows App Troubleshooter

-If the issue persists, then it is time to deploy Windows App Troubleshooter.
+If the issue persists, it is time to deploy Windows App Troubleshooter.
 It’s a built-in program that can help you fix the Media Player app.
-You can use it in Windows 11/10.
+You can use it on Windows 11/10.